 There is no known cure for the brain damage of adrenoleukodystrophy (ALD).
 However, the adrenal deficiency can be treated with cortisone replacement.
 ALD often causes death within 10 years of the onset of symptoms.

 Some therapies can help manage the symptoms of ALD.
 These include:

 - Physical therapy

 - Special education for children

 There are also some experimental treatments.
 Some treatments that are still being investigated that you may want to talk to your doctor about include:

-- Lorenzo’s oil—dietary supplements of glycerol trioleate and glycerol trierucate
+- Lorenzo’s oil—a dietary supplements of glycerol trioleate and glycerol trierucate

 - Medications that affect interactions between DNA and other proteins